 - Led to you suffering an injury or being made ill that could have been prevented.

 Importantly, it doesn’t matter what type of environment you work in either.
-You could claim for accidents in your staff car park, an office, warehouse or construction site as well.
+You could claim for accidents in your office, staff car park, warehouse or construction site as well.

 Common Accidents In The Workplace